-Mr. Walsh oversees the firm's environmental practice.
-He has successfully led negotiations and litigation for a number of municipalities in high profile environmental cleanups including Oak Park's Barrie Park, one of the largest remediation projects of a manufactured gas plant in the United States, and the Village of Lisle, in the cleanup of trichloroethylene (TCE) and other contaminants associated with the Lockformer manufacturing site.
-He is actively involved in large and complex Brownfields redevelopment projects and the local siting requirements and host agreements for pollution control facilities.
+Mr. Walsh also oversees the firm's environmental practice.
+He has successfully led negotiations and litigation for a number of both public and private sector clients in high profile environmental cleanups and enforcement actions.
+He is actively involved in large and complex Brownfields redevelopment and remediation projects and is experienced in environmental permitting, the local siting requirements and host agreements for pollution control facilities.

 - Corporate Successor Liability Under CERCLA, 79 Ill.
 B.J.
 425

 - He has published articles on Municipal Liability Under Superfund and Reimbursement to Local Governments for Emergency Responses to Hazardous Substance Releases.